Table of Contents

 With Windows Vista, Microsoft dropped support for the AMD PCNet card that VirtualBox used to provide as the default virtual network card before version 1.6.0.
 For Windows Vista guests, VirtualBox now uses an Intel E1000 card by default.

 If, for some reason, you still want to use the AMD card, you need to download the PCNet driver from the AMD website (available for 32-bit Windows only).
-You can transfer it into the virtual machine using a shared folder, see (see the section called “Shared folders”).
+You can transfer it into the virtual machine using a shared folder, see (see Section 4.3, “Shared folders”).

 Several background applications of Windows guests, especially virus scanners, are known to increases the CPU load notably even if the guest appears to be idle.
 We recommend to deactivate virus scanners within virtualized guests if possible.